xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/dev.md

     classpath, which may be harmful for some applications.
 In case of dropwizard applications there should be no problems still (only with your custom logic dealing with classpath directly)

+* Advanced settings
+  - Click "Allow auto-make to start even if developed application is currently running"

 Now static resources would "hot swap".